kalabox/kalabox/docs/users/cli.md

 !!! note "First run could take a bit"
     If this is the first time you are starting your Kalabox app it will try to setup all the services and containers you need to run and develop your app.

     This could take a bit of time depending on constitution of the app.
-For this reason we recommend first starts use the `--verbose` flag so users can see what is going on.
+For this reason we recommend using the `--verbose` flag your first time starting an app so you can see what is going on.

 stop
 -------